dipievil/cloud_backup/README.md

   Restores `.sav` files from the cloud to the local folder, keeping a backup of overwritten files.

 - **send_to_cloud.bat**
-  (Not included in this repository, but a complementary script is expected to upload local files to the cloud.)
+  This script is intended to upload `.sav` files from your local folder to the cloud folder, making a backup of any files that will be overwritten in the cloud.

 ## How to use